-- High-quality product at significantly lower price than an independently commissioned audit
+- High-quality product at a significantly lower price than an independently commissioned audit

-In addition to current audits of U.S. apheresis centers, Be The Match BioTherapies conducts audits in Canada and Mexico, and contracts with certified partners to perform audits in the rest of the world.
+In addition to current audits of U.S. cell collection centers, Be The Match BioTherapies conducts audits in Canada and Mexico, and contracts with certified partners to perform audits in the rest of the world.

 On-site audit method includes:

-- Use of comprehensive checklist to evaluate regulatory compliance to GMP and GTP requirements
+- Use of comprehensive checklist to evaluate regulatory compliance to GTP and GMP requirements

 - Interviews with staff and review of documentation, such as SOPs, policies and quality plans